uncsdss/DATA992-Summer-2025-Team1/literature_review.md

   Combines Stack Overflow insights with API docs to improve clarity and discoverability.
   [Read more](https://dl.acm.org/doi/10.1145/2884781.2884800)

+*→ For our project:*
+These tools and methods offer inspiration for improving developer documentation discoverability.
+Although they focus on code search, the principles of reformulating queries and integrating external discussion sources (e.g., Stack Overflow) could enhance BlueXP documentation by supporting context-aware tagging or QA generation.

+---

 ## 5. Metadata Extraction and Knowledge Graphs

 - **Explore-Construct-Filter: API Knowledge Graphs** – Sun et al.